C++ Implementation of Trie Data Structure

-In this post, we will discuss C++ implementation of Trie Data Structure which supports insertion, deletion and search operations.
+This post covers the C++ implementation of the Trie data structure, which supports insertion, deletion, and search operations.

-We know that Trie is a tree-based data structure, which can be used for efficient retrieval of a key in a huge set of strings.
-In the previous post, we have discussed about Trie data structure in detail and also covered its implementation in C. In this post, C++ implementation of Trie data structure is discussed which is way more cleaner than the C implementation.
+We know that Trie is a tree-based data structure used for efficient retrieval of a key in a huge set of strings.
+In the previous post, we have discussed Trie data structure and covered its C implementation.
+In this post, the C++ implementation of Trie data structure is discussed, which is way cleaner than the C implementation.

-Below is C++ implementation of Trie data structure which supports insertion, deletion and search operations.
+Following is the C++ implementation of the Trie data structure, which supports insertion, deletion, and search operations:

 Output: